Cost of a Shower Replacement

 Barrier-free or ADA-compliant shower

-A shower that’s accessible for those with mobility issues should be compliant with the Americans with Disabilities Act of 1990.
-ADA-compliant specifications include secured grab bars and fixed shower seats.
-Prices for these barrier-free shower kits range from $2,000 to $4,600 or more.
+An ADA-compliant shower includes secured grab bars and fixed shower seats.
+Prices for these barrier-free shower kits typically range from $2,000 to $5,000 or more.

 It may be time to replace your shower if you notice clogged pipes and water backing up.
 Newer showers tend to be equipped with better plumbing systems, which keep water and dirt from being trapped inside the shower.

-A home warranty typically covers repairs or replacements for systems (like plumbing) and appliances (like refrigerators), which means a new shower is likely not covered under the policy.
+Home warranties typically cover repairs or replacements for home systems, like plumbing or electrical systems, and appliances, like refrigerators or washers.
+This means a new shower is likely not covered under a home warranty policy.

-However, certain aspects of the shower may be covered as part of the plumbing system (e.g., replacing a leaky showerhead).
+However, certain aspects of the shower may be covered as part of the plumbing system, such as replacing a leaking showerhead.
 You’ll need to check with your home warranty company for your coverage details.

 » COMPARE: Best home warranty companies